bigfix/developer.bigfix.com/site/reference/world.md

 # drive : filesystem

 Iterates through all valid drives on the system.
 Typically used to return a list of the drives (volumes, filesystems) on the client computer.
-On Windows computers, this returns a &lt;drive&lt; object.On *nix computers, this returns a &lt;filesystem&lt; object.Drives, volumes and filesystems are treated the same on the Macintosh and return a &lt;volume&lt; type.
+On Windows computers, this returns a &lt;drive&gt; object.On *nix computers, this returns a &lt;filesystem&gt; object.Drives, volumes and filesystems are treated the same on the Macintosh and return a &lt;volume&gt; type.

 # drive : volume